Doane University: History

-Doane College was renamed Doane University in May 2016.

-In 2020 the director of the Perkins library came under fire for a "Parties of the Past" exhibit of historical photographs which included two photos of students wearing blackface in 1926.
-The photos and then the entire exhibit were taken down by administrators who placed the library director on leave to the objection of the faculty.
-Doane was then named one of the "Worst Colleges for Free Speech" by the Foundation for Individual Rights in Education.
+In May 2016, Doane College's leaders changed the institution's name to Doane University to reflect structural changes.
+In 2020, the director of the Perkins Library was placed on leave following a controversial, "Parties of the Past," exhibit, which included two photos of students wearing blackface in 1926.
+That same year, the Foundation for Individual Rights in Education named it one of the "Worst Colleges for Free Speech."
 The university later reinstated the library director.